Hiviexd/MVTaikoChecks/README.md

 ## Known issues

 Difficulties with custom names are always marked as "Easy" so make sure you manually change that to the correct diff, else you'll have an insane amount of flase positives.

+> [!NOTE]
+> This is an issue with Mapset Verifier (specifically the lack of osu!taiko SR calculation), not this plugin.

 https://github.com/Hiviexd/MVTaikoChecks/assets/62819481/55cdb56d-0c25-4dda-8ed3-af472361f1dd